 Estate agents are an option, but they often have a very limited buyer pool, which is most commonly made up of individuals and residential clients, so would not be suitable.

 If you currently have tenants in your commercial property, there will be additional considerations to bear in mind when looking to sell.
-You will need to inform your tenants of the sale of the commercial premises whilst complying with legal requirements with notifying them and their rights.
+You will need to inform your tenants of the sale of the commercial premises whilst complying with legal requirements and notifying them of their rights.
 You will need their existing leases and rental income details to present to the prospective buyer as well.

 Your solicitor will be able to advise you on any other specific considerations that will be individual to your commercial property, circumstances and its location.